-The Depositary is responsible for the safekeeping of all the scheme property of the Company and has a duty to take reasonable care to ensure that the Company is managed in accordance with its Instrument of Incorporation and FCA Rules.
-In carrying out its duties the Depositary shall act honestly, fairly, professionally, independently and solely in the interests of Shareholders.
+The Depositary is responsible for the safekeeping of all the scheme property of the Company.
+In carrying out its duties the Depositary shall act honestly, fairly, professionally, independently and solely in the interests of the Fund and its Shareholders.

 In addition to its safekeeping role, the Depositary carries out a number of additional duties and functions, including: